seb1080/webOneBiteAtaTime/basics/JavaScript/Javascript_ES2015_ES6_with_WesBos.md

 ```

 Static method calls are made directly on the class and not callable on
 instance of the class.
-Static methods are ofthen used to create utilities functions.
+Static methods are often used to create utilities functions.

 Extending a Class into a new Class